 The documentation supporting the conclusions can comprise description of services provided, duration or timing of deliveries, assessment of threats and description of measures, estimated effect on the audited consolidated financial statements and the assessment of materiality.
 Other useful documentation is description of the 70% calculation made by the auditor.

-The audit committee shall approve non-audit services from the auditor, and this involves ongoing contact with the auditor and practical routines for approval.
-A practical routine may for instance be that the audit committee establishes guidelines for type of services and amounts, and gives a trusted employee (eg. CFO) in the company the authorization to approve.
+The audit committee shall approve non-audit services provided by the auditor, There is a need for ongoing contact with the auditor and practical routines for approval.
+A practical routine may for instance be that the audit committee establishes guidelines for types of services and amounts, and gives a trusted employee (eg. CFO) in the company the authorization to approve.

 All fees invoiced by the statutory auditor in Norway shall be included in the calculation.
 Audit fee is the fee paid for statutory audit.
 Fees for other services invoiced from the statutory auditor comprise for instance advisory services and interim audits and attestation services connected to equity transactions.
 Work related to attestation services that the statutory auditor is required by law to perform, shall not be included.